ld32/PurgePilot/README.md

 ```

 The two-step (split) workflow is the default: scan first, query separately.
-This lets you inspect what was found before sending it to an LLM, and reuse
+This lets you inspect what was found before querying an LLM, and reuse
 the same scan with different models or thresholds.

 ### Typical HPC workflow